SAP-archive/cloud-workflow-codejam/exercises/04/readme.md

 ### 2. Create and deploy a simple test app

-It is worth testing the new destination with a small bit of configuration that is normally used to define remote sources that are to be accessed by apps.
+It is worth testing the new destination with a small bit of configuration that is normally used to define remote sources that are to be accessed by HTML5 apps.
 You will do that in this step, by creating the simplest app definition using the SAP Web IDE Full-Stack, and deploying it to the SAP Cloud Platform, and then testing the destination via that configuration.

 :point_right: Go to the SAP Web IDE Full-Stack.
-If you don't have the URL bookmarked, go via the Services menu item in the SAP Cloud Platform Cockpit, select the SAP Web IDE Full-Stack service, and use the "Go to Service" link.
+If you don't have the URL bookmarked, go via the Services navigation menu item in the SAP Cloud Platform Cockpit, select the SAP Web IDE Full-Stack service, and use the "Go to Service" link.

 :point_right: Once in the SAP Web IDE Full-Stack, go to the Development perspective (via menu option View -> Development).
 There, use the context menu (i.e. right-click) on the "Workspace" folder to create a new folder: